Porvesh/Porvesh.github.io/_posts/2023-08-31-sophomore-year.md

 tags: ["2023", "Year in Review", "College", "Sophomore Year"]
 ---

-### Sophomore Year Was a Rollercoaster

 Sophomore year was a rollercoaster—academically, socially, and everything in between.

 Freshman year felt like a breeze—maybe a bit *too* breezy.
 Honestly, wish India had AP classes.
 Could’ve saved a year of doing easy courses.
 But looking back, maybe I needed that space—to reflect, understand the system here, make friends, and figure out the country.

 Had a solid friend group by now.
-Went out more, socialized, and even dabbled in the social sciences—did a bit of sociology and economics.
+Went out more, socialized, and dabbled in the social sciences—did a bit of sociology and economics.

 ---